gromacs/gromacs/docs/user-guide/environment-variables.rst

         the same will happen with the OpenCL version soon)

 ``GMX_OCL_DUMP_LOG``
-        If defined, the OpenCL build log is always written to file.
+        If defined, the OpenCL build log is always written to the mdrun log file.
+Otherwise, the build log is written to the log file only when an error occurs.
-        The file is saved in the current directory with the name ``OpenCL_kernel_file_name.build_status`` where
-        ``OpenCL_kernel_file_name`` is the name of the file containing the OpenCL source code (usually ``nbnxn_ocl_kernels.cl``) and
-        build_status can be either SUCCEEDED or FAILED.
-If this environment variable is not defined, the default behavior is the following:

-           - Debug build: build log is always written to file
-	   - Release build: build log is written to file only in case of errors.

 ``GMX_OCL_VERBOSE``
         If defined, it enables verbose mode for OpenCL kernel build.